-The US has the highest rate of STDs in the developed world.
-In the US, about 19 million new infections occur each year.
-Adolescents and young adults ages 15-24 are more at risk for STDs than older adults.
+The US has the highest rate of STDs in the resource-rich world.
+In the US, about 20 million new infections occur each year.
+Half of these occur among American young people (15-24 years old), who are more at risk for STDs than older adults.
 There are several reasons why teenage girls and young women are more at risk for STDs.
-First: the cervix (passage between the vagina and womb) in adolescents and young women is lined with cells that are more likely to become infected with STDs.
-Second, teenagers and young adults may have many problems getting the information, services, and supplies they need to avoid STDs.
-They may have trouble accessing STD prevention services because they do not know where to find them, do not have transportation to get there, or cannot pay for them.
+First, the cervix (passage between the vagina and womb) in adolescents and young women is lined with cells that are more likely to become infected with STDs.
+Second, teenagers and young adults may have problems getting the information and supplies they need to avoid STDs.
+They may also have trouble getting STD prevention services because they do not know where to find them, do not have transportation to get there, or cannot pay for them.
 Even if teenagers and young women can get STD prevention services, they may not feel comfortable in places designed for adults.
 They may also have concerns about confidentiality.

-Regardless of race or age, less than half of all those who should be tested for STDs are receiving STD screening.
+Regardless of race or age, less than half of those who should be tested for STDs receive STD screening.
 This is especially important for women, since women suffer more frequent and more serious complications from STDs than men.

 Fortunately, many STDs can be prevented by practicing safer sex.
 Most STDs, though not all, can be successfully cured through treatment.
 For other STDs, there are effective medications that can help you manage your condition.